aliceeeeeeeeee/DARE3d/README.md

 This repository contains the Python implementation to detect cell divisions (positions) and their attributes (i.e. angle and length) for 3D images.

-### Overview

-The approach is devided in two steps:
+Our approach relies on two steps:

 - Cell division detection using semantic segmentation to detect the center of the division
 - Cell attribute regression on detected divisions

-This 2 steps approach can be used for 3D images.

 ## Summary